 Ikea Hack Mudroom DIY

 The last step in my Mudroom DIY Makeover is to stencil the tile floors.
-If you are interested in turning your existing tiles into gorgeous stenciled tiles read my blog post, “How to Get The Look of Real Tile With Stencil.”
-In it I share the step-by-step process I used to make over my fireplace tiles.
+If you are interested in turning your existing tiles into gorgeous stenciled tiles, read my blog post on how to use stencil to create the look of real tile.
+I share the step-by-step process I used to make over my fireplace tiles.

 Ok, this wonderful teacher’s gift caught my eye.
 It is adorable.
 Who wouldn’t want to receive a little bouquet of fresh peonies?
 Hop on over to So Much Better with Age to the see the full instructions.